 In 2020 we’ll begin construction from George Street to Rangitikei Street.
 We’re currently designing what it may look like and then we’ll consult with affected businesses.

-- Late 2019/early 2020: Remove water and sewer pipes that are more than 100 years old.
+- Early 2020: Remove water and sewer pipes that are more than 100 years old.
 We need to replace these in order to keep up with future demand.
 Once these have been removed the section will be temporarily sealed.

 We're transforming our city centre